 - Stop using soap to wash your face for a week or two.
 Be gentle not to splash water on your eyes.

 - Attend follow-up appointments and use glasses/lenses as advised until your eyes fully heal.

-You will need to take 1-2 weeks off work to allow your eyes to heal.
+You will need to take 1-2 weeks off work to allow your eyes to heal after your LASIK surgery in Los Angeles.
 Even after returning to work, avoid looking into computer screens for hours at a stretch.
 Give your eyes a break.